autorope/donkeycar/docs/parts/controllers.md

 The `basic` template which you install with `donkey createcar --path ~/mycar --template basic` has and additional function `manage.py calibrate` which you should use to zero your angle and throttle PWM signal.

 You must also have `pigpio` installed.
-Do so with these commands: `sudo apt update && sudo apt install python3-pigpio & sudo systemctl start pigpiod`
+Do so with these commands: `sudo apt update && sudo apt install python3-pigpio & & sudo systemctl enable pigpiod & sudo systemctl start pigpiod`

 > Note: The PWM signal drifts over time.
 Hence check your calibration regularly before starting recording.